tiagoporto/generator-swill-boilerplate/README.md

 * Compile ES2015
 * Notify when tasks are complete
 * Monitors change in the files and reload browser with BrowserSync
-* Javascript tests with Jasmine and Karma
+* JavaScript tests with Jasmine and Karma
 * Build the project compressing HTML, CSS and JS.
 * Push the `build` folder to gh-pages branch